With OK from Congress, US hemp market set to boom

 Isolate is a crystalline powder form of CBD and is the purest product possible.
 The odorless, tasteless powder is commonly sold in one gram jars that retail for $35 to $60 each.

-“We were at the right place at the right time,” David Rendimonti, president and CEO for LiveWell, said in a phone interview.
+“We were at the right place at the right time,” David Rendimonti, president and CEO for LiveWell, said.
 “You’re in a high-value, high-growth market.
 It’s an amazing opportunity and now you have something that’s really going to explode.”

 Proponents say CBD offers a plethora of health benefits, from relieving pain to taming anxiety.
 Scientists caution, however, there have been few comprehensive clinical studies on how CBD affects humans.